 Plan Your Estate For Yourself & Those You Love

-At Foil Law Firm, we help adults of every age develop a thorough estate plan that spells out their final wishes, bequeaths assets to chosen heirs, minimizes estate taxes and reduces or eliminates the need for a complex succession (probate).
-And for clients with children or other loved ones who will require continuing care and financial assistance, we offer experienced and compassionate guidance through the creation of special needs trusts and continuing tutorships.
+At Foil Law Firm, we help adults of every age develop a thorough estate plan that spells out their final wishes, bequeaths assets to chosen heirs, minimizes estate taxes and reduces or eliminates the need for a complex succession.
+And for clients with children with disabilities who will require continuing care and financial assistance, we offer experienced and compassionate guidance through the creation of special needs trusts and continuing tutorships.

 Create A Customized Estate Plan That Fits Your Needs